vuestorefront/vue-storefront/packages/core/docs/general/installation.md

 ### Vetur for VS Code
 For those using Visual Studio Code as their main code editor, we also recommend using [Vetur extension](https://marketplace.visualstudio.com/items?itemName=octref.vetur).
-It speeds up development of Vue.js-based applications by providing, amongst many others, features like Vue.js code autocompletion and syntax highlighting.
+It speeds up the development of Vue.js-based applications by providing, amongst many others, features like Vue.js code autocompletion and syntax highlighting.

 To install Vetur extension:
 1. Open VS Code